 You’ve recently sent us quite a few questions concerning eggs.
 I therefore decided to write an article about eggs to answer all your questions on this topic.
 I’ll go through the following points: cholesterol, omega-3, allergies and general recommendations for eating eggs.

 Eggs contain on average 150 to 200 mg of cholesterol per unit.
 Is that a reason to worry?
 Thankfully, no!
 We now know that dietary cholesterol has little or no effect on blood cholesterol levels.
 You can therefore eat a few eggs per week without problem.
+The quantities allowed change according to your cardiovascular health, i’ll tell you more about it a bit later.

 A study published recently in the American Journal of Clinical Nutrition concludes that the intake of dietary cholesterol (from eggs and other sources), as part of a healthy diet, isn’t associated with an increased risk of cardiovascular disease, even in people who have a genetic predisposition to high cholesterol levels1.
 Instead, saturated fats, found mostly in meat and full-fat dairy products, should be consumed in moderation because they have a greater influence on blood cholesterol levels.